Kristina Newman-Scott, President, BRIC, Brooklyn, New York

 The world is rapidly changing around us, and it is questionable if the old frameworks for the development of programs and space programs for museums will still be relevant tomorrow.
 What would museums for the 21st century become if we were to take this unprecedented time to explore new missions, visions, and (space) programs for existing and new institutions?

-For the next conversation in our The Future of Cultural Centers dialogue series, we will be speaking with Kristina Newman-Scott, President of BRIC Art Media in Brooklyn, NY.
+For this conversation in our The Future of Cultural Centers dialogue series, we spoke with Kristina Newman-Scott, President of BRIC Art Media in Brooklyn, NY.
 Under her tenure, BRIC embarked on an ambitious human-centered four-year Strategic Plan.
 Previously, Newman-Scott served as the Director of Culture and State Historic Preservation Officer for the State of Connecticut; Director of Marketing, Events, and Cultural Affairs for the City of Hartford; Director of Programs at the Boston Center for the Arts; and Director of Visual Arts at Hartford’s Real Art Ways.
 Ms. Newman-Scott’s awards and recognitions include being named one of the Observer’s 2020 Arts Power 50, A Hive Global Leadership Selectee, and a Next City Urban Vanguard.
 In June 2018, Americans for the Arts presented Kristina with the Selina Roberts Ottum Award.
 A TEDx speaker, guest lecturer, and visiting curator, Kristina currently serves on the Boards of the New England Foundation for the Arts, National Arts Strategies, New Yorkers for Culture and Arts, and the Downtown Brooklyn Partnership.

 Bric is a leading arts and media institution based in Brooklyn, New York, whose work spans contemporary visual and performing arts, media, and civic action.
 BRIC House, opened in 2013, offers a public media center, a major contemporary art exhibition space, two performance spaces, a glass-walled TV studio, and artist work spaces.
 Some of BRIC’s most acclaimed programs include the BRIC Celebrate Brooklyn!
 Festival in Prospect Park, a renowned contemporary art exhibition series, and two distinct media initiatives: Brooklyn Free Speech, Brooklyn’s Public Access initiative, and BRIC TV, a nonprofit community TV channel and digital network.
 BRIC also offers education and other vital programs at BRIC House and throughout Brooklyn.
 In addition to making cultural programming genuinely accessible, BRIC is dedicated to providing substantial support to artists and media makers in their efforts to develop work and reach new audiences.